-- modules folder where all files regarding to the simulation algorithms are stored including executable, configuration and input files - src for modules source code - docker for an example Docker-based module and wrapper script. - bin for modules binaries - lib for the libraries (example libProducts.dll for input output management that can be common to all modules within the simulation chain) - cots folder for storing third party applications and libraries used within the modules - o data - conf for global and module configuration files - input for filed used as input - other_examples folder - o multiexec for the example of exported multi-execution settings. - visibility_files for the example of exported visibility settings. - □ tools folder where store source code and related files for project specific tools (ex: end-to-end comparator) - bin for tools binary files - o lib for tools library files - o src for tools source files - □ doc folder where useful documentation of the project can be located openSF team recommends storing all the data regarding to the project in folders using E2E_HOME as root directory or a subfolder of it.
+- modules folder where all files regarding to the simulation algorithms are stored including executable, configuration and input files - o src for modules source code - docker for an example Docker-based module and wrapper script. - o bin for modules binaries - lib for the libraries (example libProducts.dll for input output management that can be common to all modules within the simulation chain) - o cots folder for storing third party applications and libraries used within the modules - o data - conf for global and module configuration files

+- input for files used as input - ref for large data files used by modules and that should not be copied to each simulation folder.
+See section 6.4. - other_examples folder - multiexec for the example of exported multi-execution settings. - visibility_files for the example of exported visibility settings. - tools folder where store source code and related files for project specific tools (ex: end-to-end comparator) - bin for tools binary files - o lib for tools library files - src for tools source files - doc folder where useful documentation of the project can be located openSF team recommends storing all the data regarding to the project in folders using E2E_HOME as root directory or a subfolder of it.
 Example: /home/tester/openSF/E2Etutorial/ being /home/tester/openSF/ the E2E_HOME folder.
 This will help in the framework integration process and in possible future distribution of the simulator, as relative paths can be used.